MartinOpat/Lagrangian-fluid-simulation-for-Android/simulation/app/src/main/cpp/README.md

 Setting both `USE_GPU` and `USE_CPU_PARALLELISM` to `0` will default in using a sequetial CPU implementation.

+Note that even when `LOAD_POSITIONS_FROM_FILE` is set to `0`, the application still expects the user to select a file in the initialization process.
+However, the file is not used this case - it can be any file.

 ## Adding new variables
 To add a new variable, simply add a new line to the `config.txt` file with the following format:
 ```